classiebit/eventmie-pro-docs/resources/docs/3.0/admin/commissions.md

 ## ZERO Commission

-When you set the Admin Commission to ZERO, it calculates the Organizer payouts with ZERO commission and shows all the payouts on the **Admin Panel -> Commissions** page.
+When you set the Admin Commission to ZERO, Eventmie Pro automatically calculates organizer payouts with 0% Commission on Ticket Sales.
+All payout details are displayed on the **Admin Panel -> Commissions** page.

--   In case of ZERO commission, Admin can still set Admin Tax, and all the detailed payout info will be shown on Admin Commission & Organizer earning page.
+- With 0% Commission on Ticket Sales, Admin can still set Admin Tax, and all payout details are shown on the Admin Commission & Organizer earnings page.

--   If a booking is deleted, refunded, or disabled, you'll see proper effects and changes in the Admin Commission & Organizer Earnings.
+- If a booking is deleted, refunded, or disabled, the changes are reflected in both Admin Commission and Organizer Earnings.

 <iframe width="75%" height="500" src="https://www.youtube.com/embed/0Pb277xuKzY?si=QnOtOo-idyQS3p4m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>